 If you're on the hunt for a new or replacement credit card why wouldn't you choose one that has the lowest interest rate?
 Low interest cards, or low rate cards generally have an interest rate of 14% p.a. or less.
 With many credit card interest rates over 20% p.a., you may be wondering what the catch is with low interest cards.
-Read on as we'll outline the key features of low interest cards and explain some of the differences between their higher interest counterparts.
+Read on as we outline the key features of low interest cards and explain some of the differences between their higher interest counterparts.

-Types of low interest cards
+What types of low interest cards are available?

 Banks are very good at marketing and so you'll find that there are a range of low rate offers available when you look for a new card.
 Generally, there three main types of cards offers that fall into the low interest category.